-Currently, the initiation of pulse oximetry is not mentioned until section 10 of the TFC Guidelines, but this action is referred to earlier in the Respiration/Breathing section in the discussion of traumatic brain injury (TBI).
-Avoidance of hypoxia (hemoglobin oxygen saturation <95%) is a critical aspect of prehospital care in patients with TBI to prevent secondary brain injury.^{21,30} Assessing oxygenation requires pulse oximetry, so this intervention should appear earlier in the guidelines.
+Currently, the initiation of pulse oximetry is not mentioned until Section 10 of the TFC Guidelines, but this action is referred to earlier in the Respiration/Breathing section in the discussion of Traumatic Brain Injury (TBI).
+Avoidance of hypoxia (hemoglobin oxygen saturation < 95) is a critical aspect of prehospital care in TBI patients to prevent secondary brain injury.
+(Butler 2014 PHTLS 8, Chi 2006) Assessing oxygenation requires pulse oximetry, so this intervention should appear earlier in the guidelines.